 What is the Neighborhood Economic Development Grant?

 Neighborhood Economic Development (NED) Grants are federally-funded grants made to local organizations serving Pittsburgh residents with low and moderate incomes.
-Only Registered Community Organizations (RCOs) and community-based organizations working on economic development (CBOs) are eligible to apply for these funds, which will be used to benefit eligible census tracts around the City.
-Please note that CBO is a self-identified classification, and can refer to any nonprofit focused on revitalizing their neighborhood through economic development.
+Only nonprofits working on economic development in eligible census tracts are able to apply for these funds.

 NED grants are funded with Community Development Block Grant (CDBG) money, awarded to the City of Pittsburgh from the U.S. Department of Housing and Urban Development.
-RCOs and CBOs are invited to apply, and applications are reviewed and recommended for funding by the NED Advisory Committee.
-This Committee is made up of representatives from City Planning, the Mayor's Office, the Urban Redevelopment Authority, and local development experts.
+Registered Community Organizations (RCOS) are invited to apply, as are nonprofits with a letter of support from their neighborhood RCO or City Council Representative.
+Applications will be reviewed and recommended for funding by the NED Advisory Committee.
+This Committee is made up of representatives from City Planning, the Mayor's Office, the Urban Redevelopment Authority, the City Council Budget Office, and local development experts.

 NED projects must further one of the following goals: